Personal car finance

 - Depending on your credit score and financial background, you might not get a loan for the amount you want.

 - If you opt for a more extended repayment period, you can end up paying more overall when compared to other finance options.

-Is personal car finance the right option for me?
+Is personal car finance for a young driver the right option?

 For the young driver who’s keen to own their car as soon as possible, a personal loan can be an excellent option.
 Unlike hire purchase, you own the vehicle as soon as you hand over the money – not at the end of the contract.

 However, if you’d rather change your car more often or want lower monthly repayments, you might be better off with a PCP deal.

 Both are relatively similar.
 The main difference is that you will own the car as soon as you hand over your loan money.
 With an HP, you will only own the vehicle at the end of the contract term.
 Meaning you have less flexibility, as you can’t sell or modify the car.

 Interest rates often change, so you’ll have to work out whether the car dealer offers a better rate than your bank or vice-versa.